 An "Exit Form" must also be completed and returned to the Graduate Assistants after you have cleared out your space.

-All keys must be returned to Marion Pritchard.
-After an inspection of your assigned space is completed, the key deposit will be returned.
-Please note that it is your responsibility to ensure that your assigned space is left clean for the next occupant.
+All keys must be returned to reception.
+Please note that it is your responsibility to ensure that your assigned desk space is left clean for the next occupant.